tutao/tutanota/README.md

 1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`
 2. Switch into the repository directory: `cd tutanota`
-3. Checkout latest release (currently 2.15.2): `git checkout tutanota-release-2.15.2`
+3. Do `npm install`
-4. Switch into the web directory: `cd web`
+4. Build the web part: `node dist prod`
-5. Install gulp globally: `npm install -g gulp`
-6. Install dependencies: `npm install`
-7. Build Tutanota: `gulp dist`
-8. Switch into the build directory: `cd build`
+5. Switch into the build directory: `cd build/dist`
+6. Run local server.
+Either use `node server` or `python -m SimpleHTTPServer 9000`.
-9. Open the `index.html` with your favorite browser (tested: Firefox and Chrome).
-Running Tutanota locally with Chrome requires starting Chrome with the argument `--allow-file-access-from-files`.
+7. Open the `` with your favorite browser (tested: Firefox, Chrome/Chromium, Safari).

-## Building and running your own Tutanota Android app
+## Building and running your own Tutanota (new beta) Android app

 If you build and install the Tutanota Android app by yourself, keep in mind that you will not get updates automatically.
-If you prefer the auto-update feature, use the Google Play Store or the Amazon Store.
+If you prefer the auto-update feature, use the Google Play Store or F-Droid in the future.

 #### Pre-requisites:
 * An up-to-date version of Git is installed
 * An up-to-date version of Node.js is installed
-* An up-to-date version of the Android SDK (API 23) is installed
+* An up-to-date version of the Android SDK is installed

 #### Build steps:

 1. Clone the repository: `git clone https://github.com/tutao/tutanota.git`
 2. Switch into the Tutanota directory: `cd tutanota`
-3. Checkout latest Android release (currently 2.15.2): `git checkout tutanota-android-release-2.15.2`
-4. Install Cordova globally: `npm install -g cordova`
-5. Install gulp.js globally: `npm install -g gulp`
-6. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-7. Change into the Cordova directory: `cd cordova`
-8. Build the app: `gulp androidProdDistUnsigned`
+4. Build the web part: `node dist prod`
+5. Switch to the Android folder: `cd app-android`
-9. Create a keystore: `keytool -genkey -v -keystore MyKeystore.keystore -alias TutanotaKey -keyalg RSA -keysize 2048 -validity 10000`
+6. Create a keystore if you don't have one: `keytool -genkey -noprompt -keystore MyKeystore.jks -alias tutaKey -keyalg RSA -keysize 2048 -validity 10000 -deststoretype pkcs12 -storepass CHANGEME -keypass CHANGEME -dname "CN=com.example"`
+7. Build the Android app: `./gradlew assembleRelease`
-10. Sign the app: `jarsigner -verbose -keystore MyKeystore.keystore platforms/android/build/outputs/apk/android-release-unsigned.apk TutanotaKey`
+8. Sign the app: `jarsigner -verbose -keystore MyKeystore.jks -storepass CHANGEME app/build/outputs/apk/release/app-release-unsigned.apk tutaKey`
-11. Align the app: `<path_to_android_sdk_>/build-tools/22.0.1/zipalign -v 4 platforms/android/build/outputs/apk/android-release-unsigned.apk platforms/android/build/outputs/apk/Tutanota-release.apk`
-12. Install the app on your device: `adb install platforms/android/build/outputs/apk/Tutanota-release.apk`
+9. Install the app on your device: `adb install -r app/build/outputs/apk/release/app-release-unsigned.apk`